How to Choose the Right Newborn Photographer for Your Family

 A screenshot of a comment from a motherhood forum discussion

-1. Get Acquainted with the Photographer’s Unique Style and MO
+1. Get Familiar with the Photographer’s Style and Overall Approach

 How I do it: